 In order to bring our customers the best quality products at the keenest prices, we insist on staying close to our suppliers.
 That's why David Coton and Nathan James Dodd spent a day recently at Rowlinson, manufacturers of quality timber garden products.

-An insistence on high standards and the finest materials has been key to Rowlinson's success and that's why this family business has been trading in timber products for nearly 90 years.
+An insistence on high standards and the finest materials have been key to Rowlinson's success and that's why this family business has been trading in timber products for nearly 90 years.

 Based in Cheshire, we were shown around their impressive premises where arbours and arches, canopies and gazebos, cabins, summerhouses, sheds, storage and a lot more besides, are assembled by their skilled workforce.